 - 31. Prioritize gender equality and women's empowerment.
 Conflicts, natural hazards and protracted crises often aggravate gender inequalities, and they affect the food security and nutrition of women, men, girls and boys differently.
-WFP programmes to enhance resilience also affect women, men, girls and boys differently.
+Opportunities to enhance resilience may also be different for women, men, girls and boys.
 Resilience-building approaches must therefore disaggregate beneficiaries by gender and age, and should ensure that women, men, girls and boys benefit from WFP's assistance according to their needs, and that their safety, dignity and rights are respected.
-This often requires a focus on the protection of women and girls, and on minimizing the risk of gender-based violence in WFP interventions. - 32.
-Prioritize disaster risk reduction as a pre-requisite for sustainable development.
+This often requires a focus on the protection and empowerment of women and girls. - 32.
+Prioritize disaster risk reduction as a prerequisite for sustainable development.
 Natural disasters are a leading cause of hunger.
 Their effects are accentuated in poor households and can have long-term impacts on food security, health and education.
 WFP's disaster risk reduction activities in 50 countries directly benefit up to 30 million people each year.
-WFP has pioneered systems for emergency preparedness, early warning and rapid response that have been adopted worldwide. - 33.
+WFP has pioneered systems for emergency preparedness, early warning and rapid response that have been adopted worldwide.
+Supporting national disaster management authorities' resilience-building efforts will continue to be a priority. - 33.
 Prioritize the prevention of undernutrition to promote resilience.
-Good nutrition is a component of the resilience-building process rather than an outcome: good nutrition makes people, communities and nations resilient, and resilient people, communities and systems are able to protect the nutrition of vulnerable groups when shocks occur.
-Ensuring good nutrition among vulnerable groups during an emergency has benefits that extend beyond the immediate shock: adequate nutrition during the first 1,000 days of life promotes lifetime health and productivity.
-A preventative approach to nutrition is preferable to treating acute malnutrition: it is more cost-effective and contributes to resilience. - 34.
-Increase support for safety nets.
-WFP's support for safety nets involves: i) helping to implement safety-net programmes; and ii) providing technical assistance and building capacities for establishing national safety net programmes.
-WFP-supported safety nets such as school feeding can be scaled up rapidly and their socio-economic effects increase people's capacity to adapt.
-The transition to national ownership of safety nets requires capacity development and government-driven solutions.
+Adequate nutrition is both a component of the resilience-building process and an outcome: healthy and diverse diets that meet all nutrient needs make people, communities and nations resilient, and resilient people, communities and systems are able to protect access to adequate nutrition when shocks occur.
+Ensuring adequate nutrition among vulnerable groups during an emergency has benefits that extend beyond the immediate shock: adequate nutrition during adolescence and the first 1,000 days of life during the mother's pregnancy and up to the child's second birthday promotes lifetime health and productivity.
+A preventive approach,